Choosing the Right Pouch for Atta Packaging in India

 Laminate structures: what milky LDPE gets you

 1. The milky layer blocks UV.
 Atta sitting in a shop window for a week under fluorescent light yellows in a clear pouch.
-The milky additive (titanium dioxide) reflects most visible and UV light.
+The milky additive reflects most visible and UV light.
 Your atta looks the colour you packed it as.

 Reading a quote: what to specify when you ask a manufacturer